 If you are lactose intolerant, avoid the milk-based protein products high in the milk sugar lactose, like whey concentrate & casein.

-Here are a few protein powder alternatives for the lactose intolerant: egg, pea, hemp, soy, peanut, beef bone broth isolate or collagen peptides.
+Here are a few protein powder alternatives for the lactose intolerant: pea, hemp, soy, peanut, egg, & to a lesser extent beef bone broth isolate or collagen peptides.

 Often other plant-based ingredients are included to round out the protein profile, like flax seeds, chia seeds, grains like quinoa, etc.